 During a raid, Comanche, Kiowa and Caddo Native Americans in Texas kidnap Cynthia Ann Parker (who was around 9 or 10 years old) and kill her family.
 Adopted into the Comanche tribe, she eventually married a respected Comanche chief and had three children, including Quanah, who grew up to become the last Comanche leader.
 Parker lived with the Comanche until Texas Rangers recaptured her and forced her to return to live again among Anglo-Americans.

 Like many Plains Indian tribes, the Comanche had long engaged in the practice of kidnapping their enemy’s women and children.
-Sometimes these captives were treated like slaves who provided useful work and could be traded for valuable goods.
+Sometimes these captives were treated like enslaved workers who provided useful work and could be traded for valuable goods.
 Often, though, captives eventually became full-fledged members of the tribe, particularly if they were kidnapped as young children.
 Such was the case with Parker.

 Clearly, Parker had come to think of herself as Comanche.
 By all accounts, her husband, a rising young warrior named Peta Nocona, treated her well, and the couple was happily married.
 She gave birth to three children, two boys and a girl, and Nocona was reportedly so pleased with her that he rejected the common practice of taking several wives and remained monogamous.

 Unfortunately, Nocona was also a warrior engaged in brutal war with the Anglo-American invaders, and he soon attracted the wrath of the Texas Rangers for leading several successful attacks on whites.
 In December 1860, a Ranger force attacked Nocona’s village.
 The Rangers mortally wounded Nocona and captured Parker and her daughter, Prairie Flower.

 Returned to Anglo society against her will, Parker was taken to her uncle’s farm in Birdville, Texas, where she tried to run away several times.
-However, with her husband dead and her adopted people fighting a losing battle to survive, Parker apparently resigned herself to an unhappy life among a people she no longer understood.
+However, with her husband dead and her adopted people fighting a losing battle to survive, Parker apparently resigned herself to a life among a people she no longer understood.
 Prairie Flower, her one connection to her old life, died of influenza and pneumonia in 1863.
 Depressed and lonely, Parker struggled on for seven more years.
 Weakened by self-imposed starvation, she died of influenza in 1870.